Get

 The 5 Causes of Cat Farts

 Flatulence, or build up of gas, isn’t a common complaint in cats.
-If you notice your cat is passing wind more frequently than normal, it is something to speak to your veterinarian about.
+If you notice your cat is passing wind more frequently than normal, it is something to speak to a veterinarian about.
 It isn’t usually a serious problem, but it is best to find out the cause if possible.

 There are several common reasons for excessive farting in cats and we will delve into some of them below.